caesarnine/binal.pub/content/post/2022-12-06-giving-gpt3-memory.md

 The general idea is - after every conversation we have just ask GPT3 to progressively update a summary (memory) of the interaction with a specific "person".

 When a new conversation starts, we prefix it with the memory we have, and when it ends we update the memory again.

-Here's some real output from this:
+Here's some real output from this.
+The code for the agent is at the bottom of this post.

 ```python
 agent = Agent('John')